michaelmcclimon/michaelmcclimon/README.md

 - 💞️ I’m looking to collaborate on Blockchain projects for businesses.

 ### Social Media
-- 📫 How to reach me ...mickeymcclimon@gmail.com
+- 📫 How to contact me? @ ----> mickeymcclimon@gmail.com

 <!---
 michaelmcclimon/michaelmcclimon is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.